 TIP: Buy in small quantities as oxygen in partially filled bottles will deteriorate the oil.

-Physical, Mental & Emotional Benefits & Uses of Aromatherapy
+Physical, Mental and Emotional Benefits of Aromatherapy

 To note a few:

-Better Outlook of Life - People who practice aromatherapy have the opportunity to achieve contentment and peace to their inner core.
+Better Outlook of Life - People who practice aromatherapy have the opportunity to achieve contentment and peace in their inner core.
 Basically, because they are less stressed which promotes a happier and calmer feeling.
 Essential oils (in the use of aromatherapy) have also been medically proven to reduce the stress hormone in humans, which induces relaxation and improved moods.
 It also promotes better sleep, especially helping those with insomnia or restlessness.
 It is better than sleeping pills as they have no side effects; aromatherapy simply relaxes you into a lull.

 Eucalyptus - Respiratory Oil of Aromatherapy